Originally published: September 2024

 No, under the new rules, funds cannot be required before the agreement is executed.

 Charging for a Section 13 notice is one potential option agents should explore to help replace renewal revenue.
-Offering a Rent Protection and Legal Protection service can also help to plug the gap.
+Offering Rent Protection and Legal Protection services can also help plug the gap.

-The government is proposing a redress scheme, but there are concerns that it may not be efficient, as the Housing Ombudsman has a poor track record for handling disputes quickly.
+The government is proposing a redress scheme, but there are concerns that it may not be efficient, given the Housing Ombudsman's poor track record of handling disputes quickly.

-If you need help to prepare for the Renters' Rights Bill, we've got you covered.
+If you need help to prepare for the Renters' Rights Act, we've got you covered.
 Goodlord:

 This article is intended as a guide only and does not constitute legal advice.
 Visit gov.uk for more information.